QuantitativeImagingLaboratory/project-mnqt/report.md

         In case of both these conditions, we only need to undo them in the opposite order we did them in.
 We chose to rotate -> flip -> calculate -> flip -> rotate, but either way works.

+    d) Translation:
+        We determine the left, right, top, and bottom padding based off of the x_translation and y_translation variables.
+Positive values move the image down and right, negative values shift it up and left.
+We use the np.pad function to add 0s as needed based on the padding values, then take the pixels [bottom_pad:height+bottom_pad, right_pad:width+right_pad].
+    The only difficult part was remembering to swap the left/right and up/down order in the image.
+Since x is shifting the column value, it comes second.
+    Y is shifting the rows up or down, so it comes first.